Comparing HF Foods Group (NASDAQ:HFFG) & Domino’s Pizza (NASDAQ:DPZ)

 Volatility and Risk

-HF Foods Group has a beta of 2.15, suggesting that its share price is 115% more volatile than the S&P 500.
-Comparatively, Domino’s Pizza has a beta of 0.5, suggesting that its share price is 50% less volatile than the S&P 500.
+HF Foods Group has a beta of 2.15, meaning that its stock price is 115% more volatile than the S&P 500.
+Comparatively, Domino’s Pizza has a beta of 0.5, meaning that its stock price is 50% less volatile than the S&P 500.

-Domino’s Pizza pays an annual dividend of $2.60 per share and has a dividend yield of 1.0%.
-HF Foods Group does not pay a dividend.
-Domino’s Pizza pays out 30.9% of its earnings in the form of a dividend.
-Domino’s Pizza has raised its dividend for 5 consecutive years.

 Summary